 As a data subject you have the following rights under the GDPR, which this policy and MPP Global’s use of your Personal Data have been designed to uphold:

-The right to data portability (obtaining a copy of your data to be used with another service or organisation);
+- The right to data portability (obtaining a copy of your data to be used with another service or organization);

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.